chethanjjj/kyrios/misc/notes.md

 # notes

+## 2025-12-24

+- so the goal is to write an ml-pipeline (baseline: xgboost and research: transformer) to predict the winner of a grand-prix using

 ## 2025-12-23

-### planning

-- build a simple aggregate baseline using xgboost and compare to a transformer for binary classification

 ### anatomy of the session object